-Now, 15 years later, Sir Toby’s has served as a temporary (and not-so-temporary) home to thousands of guests.
-It was the starting point for a group of unique accommodation providers now known as Bohemian Hostels.
-The family has grown to include sisters Miss Sophie's and Czech Inn.
-And this is not the end yet – far away in Ghana something nice is about to happen: the opening of the youngest member of the Bohemian Family, a welcoming place named “somewhere nice”.
+Now, 2 decades later, Sir Toby’s has served as a temporary (and not-so-temporary) home to thousands of guests.
+It was the starting point for a group of unique accommodation providers now known as BOHO CO - Bohemian Hostels & Hotels.
+The family has grown to include Sophie's hostel, Czech Inn, and the Miss Sophie's Hotels.
+Furthermore, we decided to step onto the African continent and established a sustainable hostel in Accra, Ghana named somewhere nice.

 Sir Toby’s is anything but conventional.
 It has a little something for everyone – from shared rooms to quaint and charming private rooms.
-It’s warm, communal, and has an energy flowing through it you can only feel once you step inside our doors (… and head down to The Pub for beer tasting… and the terrace garden for a BBQ… and the brick-cellar kitchen to make your own home-cooked meal… well, you get the idea.).
-There’s a lot to experience.
+It is warm, communal, and has an energy flowing through it you can only feel once you step inside our doors (… and head down to The Pub for beer tasting… and the terrace garden for a BBQ… and the brick-cellar kitchen to make your own home-cooked meal… well, you get the idea.).
+There is a lot to experience.